Chrriis/DJ-Native-Swing/DJNativeSwing-SWT/Release/readme-SWT.txt

 public static void main(String[] args) {
   NativeInterface.open();
-  // Here goes the rest of the program initialization }
+  // Here goes the rest of the program initialization NativeInterface.runEventPump();
+}

 If you want to use the shaping mode for native components (cf the demo), you need "jna.jar" and "jna_WindowUtils.jar" in your classpath.

-If you want to use the HTML editor, you need the zip of the FCK editor or the Tiny MCE editor in your classpath.
+If you want to use the HTML editor, you need the zip of the FCK editor, the CKEditor editor or the Tiny MCE editor in your classpath depending on which implementation is configured.

 If you want to use the syntax highlighter, you need zip of the SyntaxHighlighter in your classpath.